TheThingsNetwork/gateway-conf/README.md

 # The Things Network Frequency Plans

-This repository contains the Things Network's frequency plans, in a YAML format.
+This repository is an attempt at formatting the Things Network's frequency plans in a YAML format.
 Those frequency plans are derived from the LoRaWAN regional parameters.

+Until now, frequency plans were stored in `global_conf.json` files, that were storing a lot of information relevant for different setups: concentrator-specific information, gateway-specific information, network server-specific information...
+This repository is an attempt at achieving clear separation of concerns.

 ## Format